 The time taken to review resumes has a huge impact on the overall speed of your recruitment process.
 Determine exactly what to look for in each resume to ensure they’re reviewed efficiently, fairly and objectively.

 When reviewing each resume, look for red flags that might indicate the candidate is not a good match, such as poor presentation and careless mistakes, and benchmark each resume against the agreed hiring criteria.
-A shortlist of top candidates should eventually be identified with complete stakeholder agreement.
+A shortlist of top candidates should eventually be identified with a complete stakeholder agreement.

 4) Set the framework for interviews